How to Stop Self-Medicating With Alcohol

 Northstar Recovery Center in Southborough, MA is made up of a team of experienced, dedicated, and compassionate addiction treatment professionals.
 We want to see our community heal from the effects of the opioid epidemic, alcohol addiction, and other substance use disorders.

-Partial Hospitalization Program in MA
+Day Treatment Program in MA

-Our partial hospitalization program in Massachusetts is the highest level of care we offer.
-This addiction treatment option includes clinical care and behavioral therapies.
-During the early days of recovery from addiction, it’s essential to have support for both the physical and emotional challenges you might face.
-Our team at Northstar Recovery Center in Massachusetts will help you build a strong foundation for lifelong recovery from addiction to drugs and alcohol.
-Typically, clients come to our addiction treatment center each weekday for several hours of counseling sessions and other interventions as needed.
+The Day Treatment in Massachusetts, also referred to as PHP (Partial Hospitalization Program) or IOP (Intensive Outpatient Program), is the highest level of care offered at Northstar Recovery Center.
+This addiction treatment option encompasses comprehensive clinical care and behavioral therapies.
+In the initial stages of recovery from addiction, it's crucial to have robust support to navigate both physical and emotional challenges.
+Our dedicated team at Northstar Recovery Center, located in Southborough, MA, and West Springfield, MA, is committed to assisting you in establishing a solid foundation for a lifelong recovery from addiction to drugs and alcohol.
+Clients typically visit our addiction treatment center in Massachusetts each weekday for several hours, engaging in counseling sessions and other necessary interventions.
+This approach ensures a balanced and effective recovery process, tailored to individual needs within the framework of Day Treatment.

-LEARN MORE ABOUT PHP IN MA
+LEARN MORE ABOUT DAY TREATMENT PROGRAMS IN MA

 Individual, Group, and Family Counseling in Massachusetts